droso-hass/idfm-api/README.md

 Allows to retreive next schedules for a stations on a specific line and traffic informations for a line.
 Metro, RER, Transilien and Tram are supported.

+The pacakge is available n PyPI here: [idfm-api](https://pypi.org/project/idfm-api/)<br>
-Documentation is available on [ReadTheDocs](https://idfm-api.readthedocs.io/)
+Documentation is available on [Read The Docs](https://idfm-api.readthedocs.io/)

 You can try it out using `cli.py`